 Hosted in Park City, Sundance Film Festival is one of the largest independent film festivals in the world.
-With additional venue locations in Salt Lake City, Ogden and Sundance Mountain Resort, and great access to some of the best skiing in the world, it only makes sense to pair the festival's promising films with more Utah experiences.
+With additional venue locations in Salt Lake City, Ogden and at the Sundance Mountain Resort, and great access to some of the best skiing in the world, it only makes sense to pair the festival's promising films with more Utah experiences.
 You could even expand your trip to include some of the top film tourism sites in the western United States.

 Come for the films but stay for ... everything else.
 Whether you’re an out-of-state visitor or a local looking for celebrity sightings; staying at the Waldorf Astoria or driving up from your apartment set-up in your mother’s basement; on a marathon screening schedule or mixing in fine dining and the area's wintry recreation, Sundance Film Festival boasts films and experiences for everyone.